 Give your everyday black liner a makeover with a hint of colour.
 You can create this gorgeous style on a cat eye or even a simple liner look.
 All you need to do is apply a coloured liner in place of your regular eyeliner.
 If you’re wondering what colour of eyeliner to use, turquoise blue is a fail-safe colour to add oodles of magic and drama to your eyes.
 Use contrasting colours in comparison to the colour of your eyes so that you can make your eyes pop!

 The party season is the perfect time to give yourself some instant glam with glitter.
 Nothing says party and festive much like glitter.
 A glitter eyeliner is going to make your eyes glimmer through the night and ensure you’re the belle of the ball.
 If you have coloured eyes, look for a shade of eyeliner that complements them.
 Coloured and glitter eyeliners are best and most pigmented in their liquid form.
 You can apply these on your upper lash line or under your lower lash line, try both looks and see what works best for you!

 The modern, almost futuristic eyeliner style that you’ll see frequently on runways and red carpet events is graphic eyeliner.
 It makes use of geometric shapes and lines to create a different, fun eye makeup look.
 The graphic eyeliner is a fun spin on conventional eyeliner.
 Toss your eyeliner rulebook and get ready to have some fun.
 Anything and everything works!
 Let your creativity run loose.

 Did you know that your eyeliner is quite dependent on your face shape?
-Much like the application of blush and contour varies as per the shape of your face, eyeliner too should be customized for best effect.
+Much like the application of blush and contour varies as per the shape of your face, eyeliner too should be customized for the best effect.